allo-protocol/allo-sdk-workshop-1/README.md

 - [ ] [Yarn](https://yarnpkg.com/en/docs/install), [NPM](https://www.npmjs.com/get-npm), [PNPM](https://pnpm.js.org/en/installation), or [Bun](https://bun.sh/docs/installation)
 - [ ] [Pináta](https://pinata.cloud) - create a free Pináta account

-## Introduction [3 mins]

-The Allo Protocol is a new way to build applications for funding and allocating resources.
-It is a new way to build applications that are more fair, more transparent, and more open.

-- [3 mins] Slides: What is the Allo Protocol?

 ## Objectives